nmn/react-infinity/README.md

     margin: 300,
     childComponent: ArticleCard, // React Class that will render actual cards.
 Must accept one object from the data array as props
     /* optional values:
+    transitionable: // an object of type famous.Transitionable. transitionable.get() will replace window.scrollY
     mobileWidth: // breakpoint for switching to mobile view
     justifyOnMobile: // pass true to switch to a list instead of a grid on mobile.
     elementMobileHeight: // element height to use for mobile view